vekatze/neut/book/src/modules-and-sources.md

 neut get some-name https://github.com/vekatze/neut-sample/raw/main/archive/0-1-0.tar.zst
 ```

 The command `neut get` fetches the tarball from the specified URL and adds it to the current module.
-The module can then be used as `some-name` in your module.
+You can then refer to that dependency as `some-name` in your module.

-The information of the newly-added module is saved to `module.ens`:
+The new dependency information is saved to `module.ens`:

 ```ens
 {